karinashah/recipes-ratings-analysis/README.md

 **Alternative Hypothesis:** High-carbohydrate recipes receive lower ratings than low-carbohydrate ones.

-**Test Statistic**
-We measured the difference in mean ratings between high-carbohydrate and low-carbohydrate recipes.
+**Test Statistic:** We measured the difference in mean ratings between high-carbohydrate and low-carbohydrate recipes.

 **Significance Level**
 We set a 0.05 threshold for statistical significance.